Generalized recursive atom ordering and equivalence to CL-shellability: Equivalence of admitting a generalized recursive atom ordering to admitting a recursive atom ordering

-In light of Proposition \ref{restricts-consistently}, we may henceforth speak interchangeably of the atom reordering of $P$ restricted to $[u, v]_r$ and of the atom reordering of $[u, v]_r$ within $[\hat{0}, v]$ for any given $u < v$ in $P$ and any root $r$ for $[u,v]$.
+In light of Proposition \ref{restricts-consistently}, we may henceforth speak interchangeably of the restriction to $[u,v]_r$ of the atom reordering $\Lambda^{re}$ of a chain-atom ordering $\Lambda $ of a finite bounded poset $P$ and of the restriction to $[u,v]_r$ of the atom reordering of $\Lambda|_{[\hat{0},v]}$ for any given $u < v$ in $P$ and any root $r$ for $[u,v]$.

 Next we give a variation on condition (i)(b) from the definition of GRAO that will be useful in upcoming inductive arguments.